-Congress' unexpectedly swift consent to the Great Lakes - Saint Lawrence River Basin Water Resources Compact (Compact) in 2008 greatly accelerated the timetable for implementing the Compact and related water use legislation in Wisconsin.
+The Great Lakes-St. Lawrence River Basin Water Resources Compact (Compact) took effect on December 8, 2008 following ratification in each of the eight Great Lakes States and Congress' consent.
 The 2009-11 biennial budget included position authority and funding for a total of four full time positions, which were filled in late 2009 and early 2011.

 The DNR is in the process of promulgating seven administrative rules to implement the Compact and associated statewide water use legislation.
 Three of these rules took effect January 1, 2011: Water Use Registration and Reporting (ch.
 NR 856); Water Use Fees (ch.
 NR 850); and Water Conservation and Water Use Efficiency (ch.
 NR 852).
 The Water Use Permitting rule (ch.
-NR 860) is expected to be published in the Wisconsin Administrative Register this fall and take effect in December 2011.
-Three additional rules are being drafted in 2011.
+NR 860) took effect in December 2011.
+Three additional rules are still in the drafting stage.
 These rules include Water Supply Service Area Planning, Water Loss and Consumptive Use, and Water Use Public Participation.

-Water Use Reporting and Registration - Act 310 and Act 227 both require that all owners of high capacity wells and all surface water withdrawers who withdraw more than 100,000 gallons per day (gpd) averaged over 30 days submit annual reports documenting the monthly volumes of water pumped from their wells.
+Water Use Reporting and Registration - All owners of high capacity wells and all surface water withdrawers who withdraw more than 100,000 gallons per day (gpd) averaged over 30 days must submit annual reports documenting the monthly volumes of water pumped from their wells.
 These data have been collected since 2007 for high capacity wells.
 The compliance with reporting for these wells has improved each successive year.
 Starting in 2010 surface water withdrawal data was also collected.
 High capacity well pumpage data is available on from the DNR website.
 Surface water withdrawal data will also be available in the future.